Our Impact

 Scholarships

-Idrissa Siaka will attend Njala University and earn a degree in Community Health & Clinical Sciences (CHO).
+Idrissa Siaka is attending Njala University and earning a degree in Community Health & Clinical Sciences (CHO).

-Nurse Margret Bassie will become a State Registered Nurse (SRN) at Eastern Polytechnic.
+Nurse Margret Bassie is studying to become a State Registered Nurse (SRN) at Eastern Polytechnic.

 64 Fruit Trees